DerGuru/The-Resonant/New Chapters/01 - Part1/P1-01_Resonance.md

 His finger hovered over the highlighted entry again.
 "Elyra Voss," he whispered again.
 Testing the name as if it could resonate aloud.
 It carried a strange familiarity he couldn't place, like a word on the tip of his tongue.
 Had he encountered it before?
 He frowned, replaying conversations, seminars, classes - nothing surfaced.
 And yet...

 He sighed and stood, making his way to the break room.
 The fluorescent lights flickered on with a buzz when he entered, harsh and white after the dim blue of his cubicle.
 The coffee maker sat cold and empty.
 Jason settled for water from the tap, filling his mug and staring at his reflection in the darkened window.
-He grinned to himself, moving his head to the exact position, where two street lights shone through his eyes, giving him a malicious look.
+He grinned to himself, tilting his head until two street lights aligned with his eyes, giving his reflection a malicious look.

 Then he sighed.
 Twenty-seven years old.
 Municipal Records Clerk.
 Living in a one-bedroom apartment above a laundromat.
 Father back in Germany, mother gone ten years now.
 No girlfriend.
 No prospects.
 Just... existing.

 *What am I even doing?*

 The question surfaced unbidden, and he pushed it away like he always did.
 This was his life.
 It was fine.
 It was safe.
-It was -
+It was—

-The pressure against his chest pulsed once, stronger, and Jason's breath caught.
-His hand went to his sternum again, fingers splayed.

-Nothing.
-Just his heartbeat.
-Normal.
-Steady.

-But for a moment, he could have sworn something had pushed back.
+A faint unease stirred in his chest, brief and difficult to name.
+Jason frowned, took another sip of water, and dismissed it.
+Just the Archive getting to him.
+Happened sometimes when he worked too late.

-He shook his head hard, water sloshing in his mug.
+He shook his head, water sloshing in his mug.
 "Get a grip, Fischer.
 You're not special.
 You're just tired.
 Time to go home!"

 The mantra had worked for years.
 It would work tonight too.